 The most important part…

-Christopher, Oksana and their two kids did not see this place as a place of business and the animals being the bread bringers.
+Christopher, Oksana, and their two kids did not see this place as a place of business and the animals being the bread bringers.
 Those animals were and are their family.

 None of the animals were taken from the wild.
-Some came from places which were even worse than zoos.
+Some came from places that were even worse than zoos.
 The family dedicated their lives to these glorious beings and created a safe environment for them.
 They weren’t animals or pets to them, they were their adoptive children.
 They literally knew everything there was about each one.
-And I am not referring to the knowledge of the specie, I am referring to even the little habits that each of them have.
+And I am not referring to the knowledge of the specie, I am referring to even the little habits that each of them has.